Renovation & Resurfacing

 Bath Resurfacing, Repair & Renovation Specialist Scotland

-Your old bath may have seen better days, be a far from pleasant experience to use, and even an embarrassment when guests visit, but you’re not ready to let it go just yet!
+Your old bath may have seen better days, be far from a pleasant experience to use, and even an embarrassment when guests visit, but you’re not ready to let it go just yet!

 There are many different reasons for choosing to renovate and restore your existing bathtub rather than replace it.
 Whatever your reason you can be assured that we’ll return it to its full former glory, for you to fall in love with again once more.